acdundore/optiseek/docs/index.md

 Benefits of using Optiseek include:

 - support for float, integer, categorical, and boolean inputs for objective functions
-- compatibility with black-box objective functions (requires no information on gradients or shape of search space)
+- compatibility with black-box objective functions (requires no information on gradients or form of function)
-- simple algorithms compared to alternatives (e.g. Bayesian optimization) with faster runtime on basic objective functions
+- the algorithms are simple compared to alternatives (e.g. Bayesian optimization) with faster runtime on basic objective functions
 - competitive convergence for computionally expensive objective functions in terms of number of function evaluations
-- easy integration into ML pipelines for hyper-parameter tuning
+- seamless integration into ML pipelines for hyper-parameter tuning
 - access to a variety of stopping criteria, suitable for both computationally expensive and cheap objective functions
 - carefully chosen default parameters for algorithms, with ability for user-defined fine tuning